openmrs/openmrs-module-radiology/docs/FORMATTER.md

 accordingly.

 # javascript.xml
-The javascript.xml file contains coding conventions used by the OpenMRS Radiology Module for its JavaScript files.
+The `tools/formatter/javascript.xml` file contains coding conventions used by the OpenMRS Radiology Module for its JavaScript files.

 Import javascript.xml into Eclipse so that control-shift-f will format your code accordingly.